-A full list is available on our website with some guidance and application forms that can be submitted via our evidence upload form at
+A full list is available on our website with some guidance and application forms that can be submitted via our evidence upload form at www. harrow.gov.uk/evidenceform.
 This includes most full-time students, people who have severe mental health needs and 18-19 year olds who are still at or just recently left school.
 A discount will only be considered if all the other adults except one also qualify not to be counted.